bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-4-platform-packaging/15-integrate-linux-macos-and-other-unix-supervisors.md

-# Step 15: Integrate systemd, Homebrew, and other Unix supervisors
+# Step 15: Integrate systemd, Homebrew packaging, and other Unix supervisors

 - Status: Portable and systemd routes done; Homebrew deferred to issue #708
 - Depends on: Steps 7, 8, and 13